jhrcook/TelemetryRecorder/TelemetryDataAnalysis/analysis/05_008_hmm_pipelines.md

     -   split the data into training and testing data
     -   fit a few different classifiers with this training data and see how well they do
-        -   decision forest, decision tree, kNN, SVM
+        -   decision forest, decision tree, kNN, SVM, naive Bayes